Polarity (international relations): American primacy

 Numerous thinkers predicted U.S. primacy in the 20th century onwards, including William Gladstone, Michel Chevalier, Kang Youwei, Georges Vacher de Lapouge, H. G. Wells in Anticipations (1900), and William Thomas Stead.
 (Note: Alexis de Tocqueville in the mid-19th century had expected the bipolar world centered on America and Russia but had not advanced beyond bipolarity.)

 Liberal institutionalist John Ikenberry argues in a series of influential writings that the United States purposely set up an international order after the end of World War II that sustained U.S. primacy.
 In his view, realist predictions of power balancing did not bear fruit because the United States engaged in strategic restraint after World War II, thereby convincing weaker states that it was more interested in cooperation rather than domination.
 U.S. strategic restraint allowed weaker countries to participate in the make-up of the post-war world order, which limited opportunities for the United States to exploit total power advantages.
 Ikenberry notes that while the United States could have unilaterally engaged in unfettered power projection, it decided instead to "lock in" its advantage long after zenith by establishing an enduring institutional order, gave weaker countries a voice, reduced great power uncertainty, and mitigated the security dilemma.
 The liberal basis of U.S. hegemony—a transparent democratic political system—has made it easier for other countries to accept the post-war order, Ikenberry explains.
 "American hegemony is reluctant, open, and highly institutionalized—or in a word, liberal" and "short of large-scale war or a global economic crisis, the American hegemonic order appears to be immune to would-be hegemonic challengers."

+The term hyperpower has been used by some political scientists and historians to describe an uncontested superpower, although the use of the concept is inconsistent.
+French foreign minister Hubert Védrine coined the term in 1999 to describe what he saw as the historically-unparalleled influence and might held by the United States after the dissolution of the Soviet Union.